 The chairman of Attica Bank, Konstantinos Makedos, is a civil engineer and President of the Engineers and Public Works Contractors Fund (TMEDE) since it was founded, on January 1st, 2017.
 During his presidency, TMEDE became the first fully integrated provider of digital services in Greece, with steadily growing profitability and a strong role as guarantor and creditor for the engineering, contractor and designing sectors.
 Meanwhile, in 2018 the Fund became full member of the European Association of Guarantee Institutions (AECM); following a positive recommendation from the Bank of Greece, which concurred with the opinion of the European Central Bank (ECB), the Fund was evaluated and accredited as private institutional investor in Attica Bank.

-Konstantinos Makedos is a member of the Board of Directors of the Hellenic Bank Association and elected member of the Assembly Presidium of the Technical Chamber of Greece (TEE), while in 2016, he served as the Vice-President of the Independently Employed Social Security Fund (ETAA).
+Konstantinos Makedos is an elected member of the Assembly Presidium of the Technical Chamber of Greece (TEE), while in 2016, he served as the Vice-President of the Independently Employed Social Security Fund (ETAA).
 For several years, Konstantinos Makedos has been a member of the Steering Committee of the Technical Chamber of Greece (TEE) and responsible for the Economic and Insurance-Actuarial affairs of the Chamber.
 Konstantinos Makedos has participated as an engineer and technical consultant in the design and implementation of large-scale infrastructure projects.

 2. Avraam (Minos) Moissis, son of Esdra, Vice Chairman of the BoD, Non-Executive Member, representative of the Hellenic Financial Stability Fund